5 Reasons Parents Should Worry Less About Developmental Milestones

 Developmental milestones — rolling over, babbling, transitioning to solid food, mastering a pincer grasp — are a huge source of anxiety for parents.
 Every parent wants to know that their kid is developing in a healthy way.
 Unfortunately, baby milestones are neither an effective way to measure cognitive growth nor particularly helpful to parents when obsessed over.

-The reality, as documented by scientists and experts the world over, is that babies arrive at development milestones at different times and in different orders.
+The reality, as documented by scientists and experts the world over, is that babies arrive at developmental milestones at different times and in different orders.
 That’s why the word “milestone,” which connotes linear progress, is so unhelpful.
 People love the idea of a path.
 But typical developmental markers are intended only as broad waypoints, pointing the direction toward healthy development.

 Baby Milestones Are Broad Targets

 Milestones, as they relate to navigation, are markers along a path that give a traveler an indication of precisely how far they’ve advanced toward a fixed destination.
-The truth is, the term isn’t well-suited to human baby development.
+The truth is, the term isn’t well-suited baby development.
 How and when a child develops an ability, be it physical or cognitive, depends on a huge number of factors that don’t fit within a linear path, let alone one that everyone can be measured against.

 That’s why many developmental milestones cover a range of several months.
 These ranges represent the average age at which a typical child will develop certain abilities.